FREQUENTLY asked Questions

 Who do you work with?

-Our licensed clinicians provide teletherapy for individual adults who reside in Texas, Colorado, New Jersey, Florida, & Vermont.
+Our licensed clinicians provide teletherapy for individual adults who reside in Texas, Colorado, New Jersey, Florida, Virginia, & Vermont.
 We specialize in working with people who experience anxiety and depression, challenges in stress management, professional burnout, cross-cultural adaptation, grief and loss, self-growth, life transitions, and chronic illness.

 How will I know if you are the right therapist for me?